wurthless-elektroniks/RGH1.3/readme.md

 starts and runs HWINIT.

 Also there's error handling.
 If something goes wrong, the Ring of Light will rapidly blink red LEDs.
 The error codes are:
-- 2 LEDs: CPU did not make it to CB_A in time.
-CPU might be dying or you wired something wrong.
 - 3 LEDs: POST bits 6 and 7 were not low coming out of CPU reset.
 Diodes are missing or wired incorrectly.
-  Also check that you've disabled the tilt switch.
+  Also check that you've disabled the tilt switch. **If you are using the capacitor and you get this error code, there is too much noise on the PLL wire.**
+- 4 LEDs: CPU did not make it to CB_A in time.
+CPU might be dying or you wired something wrong.

 ## Creating your updflash.bin